WCPDigital/uiGlance/CONTRIBUTING.md

 1. Make sure the problem you're addressing is reproducible.
 2. Use http://jsbin.com or http://jsfiddle.net to provide a test page.
 3. Indicate what browsers the issue can be reproduced in. **Note: IE Compatibilty mode issues will not be addressed.
 Make sure you test in a real browser!**
-4. What version of the plug-in is the issue reproducible in.
-Is it reproducible after updating to the latest version.
+4. Report the issue here [jQuery uiGlide](https://github.com/WCPDigital/uiGlide/issues)

 ## Contributing code